OfficeDev/ews-java-api/readme.md

 ```

 ## Update an Appointment
-You can use the Microsoft Exchange Web Services (EWS) JAVA API to update appointments, as shown in the following example.
+You can use the EWS JAVA API to update appointments, as shown in the following example.

 ```
 Appointment appointment= Appointment.bind(service, new  (uniqueId));